Scheduling Games with Machine-Dependent Priority Lists: Hardness of Computing an NE with Low Social Cost

-\begin{claim} If there is an NE with makespan less than $2m-1$, then there exists a $3$D-matching of size $n$. \end{claim} \begin{proof} Let $s$ be an NE whose makespan is less than $2m-1$.
-Since $w_a=m$ and $w_b=m-1$, this implies that $a$ is not assigned after $b$ on $M_1$ or on $M_2$.
+The next claim proves the other direction of the reduction.
+That is, any NE with makespan less than $2m-1$ induces a perfect matching. \begin{claim} If there is an NE with makespan less than $2m-1$, then there exists a $3$D-matching of size $n$. \end{claim} \begin{proof} Let $\sigma$ be an NE whose makespan is less than $2m-1$.
+Since $p_a=m$ and $p_b=m-1$, this implies that $a$ is not assigned after $b$ on $M_1$ or on $M_2$.
 Also, since jobs of $U$ have higher priority than $a$ on all the machines except for $M_1$, it holds that $a$ is not assigned after $m-1$ unit-jobs.
 Thus, it must be that job $a$ is processed on $M_1$ and job $b$ is not on $M_1$.
 Job $b$ does not prefer $M_1$ over $M_2$ only if it starts its processing right after job $d_2$ on $M_2$.
-Since the jobs of $X \cup Y \cup Z$ have higher priority than job $b$ on $M_2$, they are all assigned on triplet-machines and starts their processing after jobs of total weight at most $2\epsilon$.
+Since the jobs of $X \cup Y \cup Z$ have higher priority than job $b$ on $M_2$, they are all assigned on triplet-machines and starts their processing after jobs of total processing time at most $2\epsilon$.
 Thus, every triplet machine processes at most three jobs of $X \cup Y \cup Z$ - the jobs corresponding to the triplet, whose priority is higher than the priority of the unit-jobs of $U$.
 Moreover, since the jobs of $D$ have higher priority on the triplet-machines, there are $|T|-n$ triplet-machines on which the jobs of $D$ are first, and exactly $n$ machines each processing exactly the three jobs corresponding to the machine's triplet.
 Thus, the assignment of the jobs from $X \cup Y \cup Z$ on the triplet-machines induces a matching of size $n$. \end{proof}